 Crows are beautiful and intelligent birds, and you may wonder if keeping one as a pet is okay.

 Crows are well-recognized birds and fall under the federal Migratory Bird Treaty Act of 1918 (MBTA).
-Under this act, it is illegal to keep crows as pets in the United States.
+Under this act, keeping crows as pets in the United States is illegal.